Peter Teichner: Academic work

 Peter Teichner's work lies in the field of topology, which deals with qualitative properties of geometric objects.

 His early achievements were on the classification of 4-manifolds.
 Together with the Fields medalist Mike Freedman, Peter Teichner made contributions to the classification of 4-manifolds whose fundamental group only grows sub-exponentially.

 Later in his career, he moved on to study Euclidean and topological field theories.
 In particular, in an ongoing project, Peter Teichner and Stephan Stolz try to refine the mathematical term quantum field theory in such a way that deformation classes of quantum field theories can be interpreted as a qualitative property of a manifold.
 More specifically, these should form a cohomology theory.
 The emerging language should be flexible enough to formulate new physical theories, but also so precise that predictions can be made about the impossibility of certain combinations of space-time and quantum fields.
+This is known as the Stolz-Teichner program.